louislam/uptime-kuma/README.md

 If you want to report a bug or request a new feature, feel free to open a [new issue](https://github.com/louislam/uptime-kuma/issues).

 ### Translations
-If you want to translate Uptime Kuma into your language, please visit [Weblate](https://weblate.kuma.pet).
+If you want to translate Uptime Kuma into your language, please visit [Weblate Readme](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md).

 Feel free to correct my grammar in this README, source code, or wiki, as my mother language is not English and my grammar is not that great.